light-and-motion/data_processing/README.md

 - **Input**: Column letters of the columns we want mapped
 - **Output**: Column letters of the columns we want the processed data to be mapped to in the output Excel file
 - **Format**: Sig figs we want the data to be rounded to
 - **Time Unit**: How time is represented.
-'D' is datetime, 'H' is hours, 'M' is minutes, and 'S' is seconds
+'D' is datetime, 'H' is hours, 'M' is minutes, and 'S' is seconds.
+Corresponding CSV column will convert the time into elapsed time with format HH:MM:SS
 - **Axis**: Indicate whether CSV column will serve as an axis on the graph.
 'X' for x-axis, 'Y' for y-axis.
-Can have multiple y-axis
+Can have multiple y-axis.
 - **Title**: Title of the CSV column in the output files
-- **Range**: Interval of the data in the CSV column to be processed
+- **Range**: Interval of the data in the CSV column to be processed.
+Indices will be based on the resulting Excel file

 'Sheet 2' gives the 'General Settings' of the program.
 The columns should be titled:
 > **Graph Title | Start Row | X Min | X Max | Y Min | Y Max | Grid Lines | Excel | JPEG | PDF**